flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B5-penny-pincher/features.md

 <img src="/ws21/bachelor/b5-penny-pincher/browser.png" width="350px" style="float:left;padding:0 20px 20px 0">
 <br>
 <p style="font-size:18px;">
-Are you still searching a birthay present?
+Are you still searching for a birthday present?
 Then this is the right place for you!
-In the Categories you can <b>choose from all the categories and subcategories</b> that our App has to offer!
+In the Categories, you can <b>choose from all the categories and subcategories</b> that our App has to offer!
 This is especially helpful, when you know exactly what you're looking for.
 Once you find the perfect item, you <b>can buy it</b> or <b>add it to Favorites</b>!
 </p>